One-Nexus/Synergy/README.md

 <div id="modulesConfigJSON"></div>
 ```

 This is what ties all of your configuration together between the HTML, CSS and JS.
-Finally, in your project's main Sass file at the end of everything (or rather, at the end of all Modular related files), add the following code:
+Finally, in your project's main Sass file at the end of everything (or rather, at the end of all Synergy related files), add the following code:

 ```scss
 @if variable-exists('to-JSON') and $to-JSON {